gongahkia/personal-wiki/Bitwise.md

 * Hexadecimal are BASE 16 numbers
 * Binary are BASE 2 numbers
 * need to know how to convert Hexadecimal to Binary and vice-versa since Bitwise operations involve Binary numbers
+* NOTE that a SIGNED binary to hexadecimal conversion DOES NOT affect how it is calculated, since the number being SIGNED only causes the Most Significant Bit to have a negative value while every other Bit retains its positive value, which is within Decimal to Binary conversion

 ### Converting binary to hexadecimal